Ranganhar/Ranganhar/README.md

 ### 👋 Introduction

 Hi guys, I'm **Runhang Guo**.
 I am a junior undergraduate student from the University of Electronic Science and Technology majoring in software engineering.
-I am currently doing a research internship at CYCLE LAB, Hunan University.
+I will become a PhD student at HNU CYCLAB in 2026.
 I am interested in **polyhedral compilation** and **high-level synthesis(HLS)**.
 ### 📫 Contact Me on Social Media